bentoml/BentoML/README.md

 - Standard `.bento` format for packaging code, models and dependencies for easy versioning and deployment
 - Automatically setup CUDA and cuDNN for serving models with GPU

-🐍 Python-first scales with powerful optimizations
+🐍 Python-first, scales with powerful optimizations
 - Business logic and feature extraction scale separately than model inference workers
 - Adaptive batching dynamically groups inference requests for optimal performance
 - Complex inference graphs automatically orchestrated with Yatai on Kubernetes